aiidateam/aiida-tutorials/docs/pages/2018_EPFL_molsim/tutorial/queries.md

 **Comment:** After you run a query, a new `QueryBuilder` instance needs to be defined if you want to make a new query.

-Task 2 - Projections and filters {#task-2---projections-and-filters .unnumbered}
+Task 2 - Projections and filters
 --------------------------------

 |  Operator   |         Datatype         |               Example